vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/workspace-one-access/Export-WsaJsonSpec.md

 ## Description

-The `Export-WsaJsonSpec` cmdlet creates the JSON specification file using the Planning and Preparation workbook to deploy Workspace ONE Access using VMware Aria Suite Lifecycle:
+The `Export-WsaJsonSpec` cmdlet creates the JSON specification file using the Planning and Preparation Workbook to deploy Workspace ONE Access using VMware Aria Suite Lifecycle:

 - Validates that the Planning and Preparation is available